 DESIGNATED GENERATOR connect ADDED: I ran a wire from sub-box to a small panel near house to connect generator and my well direct for manual charging.
 Though I planned to use the gene. to pump the well it wasnt necissary in the end.
-When we drilled it was only a low flow (100g per day) so I bought a DC solar kit from RPS Pumps.
+When we drilled it was only a low flow (100g per day) so I bought a 400 DC solar kit from RPS Pumps.
 The oversized generator will be a back up in winter to pump well when the new DC well designated system is in.

 THREE BUILDINGS ON SYSTEM: My energy needs are small so the system is small.....1000w of panels, 200ah of battery.
 It can't handle all three building at once running a lot of devices and lights.
 But so far I power my art studio, guest house and cabin with the system and it works great!
 UPDATE:In the summer there is endless power, however I run my generator to charge battery about every 3 days from october to march.

 INVERTER TOO BIG??
 I am still trying to figure things out and can only get so much help from others.
 I think the inverter is big and seems to use 22w of energy(?).
 My neighbor claims its better to have smaller inverters.
 But I do love the Victron durability.
 I was told by backwoods that it has an eco mode to program so will do that asap.

-DAILY USE: My daily use seems to average 36-90 watts.
+DAILY USE: My daily use seems to average 90 watts.
 This amount is used by the following: mini fridge, inverter draw, a few lights carefully used, and movies at night.
-I use a lot of power tools right now and maybe in future so a few days a week I use more energy....But It is saving me $ on gasoline!
+I use a lot of power tools right now so a few days a week I use more energy....But It is saving me $ on gasoline!
 I find myself charging every four or five days in April.... and it only needs an hour to charge system.
 The huge 7000w genie is underused as the inverter only uses about 1500w.
 Luckily the Honda has a gas saving inverter mode.
-But a 2000w Honda would have been better for this system.
+But a 3000w Honda would have been better for this system.

 So far: WITH low use...(1000w, 200ah system) it takes maybe $40 in gas a month.
 With ethanol free gas getting more pricey, I hope the summer brings more sun and saving.

--saving old wire for job(didn't save that much and wasn't always right wire)
+-saving old wire for jobn(didn't save that much and wasn't always right wire)

 THEY aren't pretty but they were free....
 And they are deer proof and extend our PNW food growing season.